auzbuzzard/Derpiboo/README.md

 ## What's this?
 Just a random project of mine.
 We all love ponies but it's hard to view or search for pictures of them when we're on our phone.
-There is an Android app for Derpibooru, but to my knowledge there isn't one for iOS.
+There is an Android app for Derpibooru (which is now defunct), but to my knowledge there isn't one for iOS.
 So here it is.

 ## What does it do?
 It's a Derpibooru client.
 It basically pulls images from the site and display it with a nice UI in a native app.